shafiuzzaman-md/stase_symex/README.md

 - `--symbolic` Declares and makes variables symbolic
 - `--concrete` Adds explicit initialization (malloc, assume, etc.)
 - `--malloc` Pre-allocates symbolic buffer for double pointers
-- `--default-malloc` Fallback size for unallocated double pointers
+- `--default-malloc` his option tells the system to automatically allocate a buffer of size N bytes for any double pointer (like CHAR8 **OutputBuffer) that hasn’t been manually allocated using --malloc.
+- `--global/-g` globals (visible to instrumented source).

+Outputs:

+- inputs/klee_driver___.c
+- Instrumented source with assertion

 ### 2.2  Example: Iconv OOB_WRITE